NEFSC/READ-EDAB-NEesp2/README.md

 #### Pkgdown site

-The pkgdown site is being built from the `dev` branch.
+The pkgdown site is being built from the `main` branch.